z2lai/react-emotion-multi-step-form/README.md

 [//Links to Live Demos, Sandbox, Issues]

 ## Introduction
 An easy to setup form component library where input components are displayed in a multi-step form format (one input per page) with smooth page transitions.
-It's built with React hooks and React Context API so that the multi-step form logic and values can be reused for customization of the UI/UX.
+It's built with React hooks and React Context API so that the multi-step form logic and values can be reused for UI/UX customization.

 [//Add GIF showing full demo app in action]
 Demo the live examples [here](http://z2lai.github.io/react-emotion-multi-step-form), which also include code samples.